RadithSandeepa/blog-app/README.md

  ```bash
   npm start
 ```
-7.Open your preferred web browser and navigate to http://localhost:3000 to access the Simple Book Manager.
+7.Open your preferred web browser and navigate to http://localhost:3000 to access the Blog App.

 <a id="Learning-Journey"></a>
 ## Learning Journey